Vijay Sharma, Eternal VI, 2016

 Christie’s Education, New York

-Free University Of Brussels
+Soas, University Of London

 UK Universities